 - Distribute your (new) pins through group boards.
-I use the „Scheduling“ feature to pin my new content to all relvant boards
+I use the „Scheduling“ feature to pin my new content to all relevant boards

 BoardBooster allows you some very flexible automated pinning – but it takes some time to find out all the possibilities and options you have with the functionality.

-With both schedulers, I think they provide awesome options.
-Which one suits you better you will probably have to figure out for yourself.
-Simply sign up for a trial and schedule some pins.
-I am sure one of the two either BoardBooster or Tailwind will make your pinning life a lot easier.
+If you want to start scheduling your pins, sign up for a trial and schedule some pins.
+I am sure one of Tailwind will make your pinning life a lot easier.

 If you want to go for Pinterest Marketing, you need to watch your analytics.
-And Pinterest Analytics provide some insights that are very helpful to see whether your actions will get you anywhere.
+And Pinterest Analytics provides some insights that are very helpful to see whether your actions will get you anywhere.

 What you should definitely watch out for is which of your pins get the most views, saves, and clicks.
 Learn from what works and do more of it!

 In the end, what you want is traffic to your website.
 That means that Google Analytics plays an important part in your Pinterest marketing.
 You can see much more in your Google Analytics than just how much traffic Pinterest is sending your way.